redhat-developer/vscode-didact/example/camelinaction/chapter1/cia2-chapter-1.md

 - [ ] Maven is accessible at the command line
 - [ ] `Extension Pack for Apache Camel by Red Hat` is installed ([Click here to install](vscode:extension/redhat.apache-camel-extension-pack))
+- [ ] At least one folder must exist in your workspace

 ## Steps